 EMP Strategy 2: Accelerate Deployment of Renewable Energy and Distributed Energy Resources

-This strategy seeks to address the State’s efforts to accelerate the deployment of renewable energy and distributed energy resources.
+This strategy seeks to address the State’s efforts to accelerate the deployment of renewable energy (“RE”) and distributed energy resources (“DERs”).
 Two key components of this strategy are to maximize the development of offshore wind (“OSW”) and solar energy.
 As part of the NJCEP, the BPU is tasked with overseeing the OSW and solar programs that will help the State achieve Governor’s Murphy’s clean energy goals in the most equitable, cost-effective, and efficient ways.

 Renewable Energy Programs